Diet and Supplements

 - Wiki: https://en.wikipedia.org/wiki/Milk

-- Production: About 1B Ton of milk from 300M cows produced every year (~4000L/cow per year or 10L-15L ($10-$15 in milk assuming price of $1/L) per day per cow.
+- Production/Consumption: About 1B Ton of milk from 300M cows produced every year (~4000L/cow per year or 10L-15L ($10-$15 in milk assuming price of $1/L) per day per cow.
+That gives a total of $1T in milk production/consumption per yr around the world.
+Assuming 7B ppl, each person consumes ~0.5 litres of milk (or equiv dairy products) per day.
 About 1B ppl live in dairy farming households (10% of population).
 India is the largest producer and consumer of milk in world.
 It produced 200MT, followed by USA at 100MT.
 Cow and Buffalo milk are produced in largest quantity, with India and US producing 100MT and 90MT of cow milk, and India and Pakistan producing 90MT and 40MT buffalo milk.
 Goat milk is 3rd most produced milk with India and Bangladesh producing 6MT and 3MT.
 Milk yields per cow are highest in Israel at 12,000L/cow per yr, while India is pretty low at 1000L/cow per yr.

 Link below states 0.8g to 1.2g of protein per kg of body weight.
 Very active people as body builders, marathon runners may go up to max of 2g of protein per kg of body weight but that's the upper limit.
 Too much protein may put stress on your kidneys as the by product from protein breakdown is Nitrogen which needs to be excreted out via kidneys.